distro2024/distributed-chat-system/README.md

 ### Local testing

-To test the application locally, start new terminals for director and as many nodes as you want.
-Start the director with
+To test the application locally, you can start the application either manually or using Docker.

+#### Running manually

+Open a new terminal and start the director with:
 ```
 node director.js
 ```